Enoxaparin (By injection)

 Prevents and treats blood clots.
-Also used to treat certain types of acute heart attacks.
+Also treats heart attacks.
 This medicine is a blood thinner.

 When This Medicine Should Not Be Used